krishnachaitanya69/kc.github.io/README.md

 # kc.github.io
-This is a test repository for GitHub Profile
+Hi,
+This is Krishna Chaitanya an aspiring Data Scientist